Last time we

-When my sister was younger, she used to say that her favorite color was orange because “nobody else likes it.”
-Sometimes I think I feel the same way about subway trains, like the C Train.
-Last time we “Untapped” the G train: the butt of many jokes and the arguable victim of a certain amount of inconvenience (sprinting along the platform) and neglect (few trains, few transfers).
+“Untapped” the G train: the butt of many jokes and the arguable victim of a certain amount of inconvenience (sprinting along the platform) and neglect ( few trains, few transfers).

-This time, my trip was 3.3 miles along Fulton Street and supposedly going to take an hour and 7 minutes to walk [Final time: 1 hour and 57 minutes].
-Also, note the direction of the route: whereas the subway map makes it look as if I’d be heading southeast, I was actually walking straight east.
+This time, the trip was 3.3 miles along Fulton Street and supposedly going to take an hour and 7 minutes to walk [Final time: 1 hour and 57 minutes].
+Also, note the direction of the route: whereas the subway map makes it look as if we’d be heading southeast, we were actually walking straight east.

 The Clinton-Washington Avenues C Train station.